Take Command of Your Torrents

-qBittorrent is a lightweight, feature packed and open source bittorrent client that has become a popular alternative to more famous torrent apps such as µTorrent. qBittorrent features a clean, ad-free interface, numerous settings that you can tweak for configuring torrenting performance, and a crapware-free installation.
+qBittorrent is a lightweight, feature packed and open source bittorrent client that has become a popular alternative to more famous torrent apps such as µTorrent. qBittorrent features a clean, ad-free interface, numerous settings that you can tweak to configure torrenting performance and settings, and a crapware-free installation.
 It's also in constant development, with new features being worked in and bugs quashed.
 The combination of powerful features, ease of use, and a worry free install make for a great package.

 On the opposite end of the spectrum, Vuze is an all-in-one torrent downloading and media management program that eschews leanness for power features.
 Vuze includes torrent searching, torrent subscriptions so you can stay on top of the latest releases, as well as built-in HD playback and media transcoding for a variety of consoles and devices.
 The tradeoff is that Vuze is a bit more of a resource hog then lighter torrent apps.
 Vuze has also added new features to the client, including support for the new WebTorrent protocol.

 Rather than serve as your standard bittorrent client, FileStream.me does things differently.
 Users upload a torrent file or magnet link, and then FileStream will download the contents and then host them on their servers, allowing registered users to then directly download content through their browser, allowing them to bypass bandwidth limitations that some ISPs may apply to torrented content.
 Free users are limited to 1/3TB of hosted files for 3 days each file, with a maximum filesize of 1GB, while a variety of premium tiers remove these restrictions.